Instant Pot Black Eyed Peas Curry (Indian Lobia Curry)

 I have never tried cooking the dried peas in an open pot since it takes a lot of time!

-You can give it a try if none of the other options work.
+You can give it a try if none of the other options work, but the peas have to be soaked well for 8 to 10 hours before cooking.

-If you are using a regular pressure cooker:
+If you are using a stove top pressure cooker

 Is it necessary to soak the dried Black Eyed Peas